Hello Aunt Vadge,

 Dear Anxious,

-The area on the outside that is dry and painful is the vestibule and entrance to your vagina, but that does not explain the pinching on the inside.
-Your hymen is found very close to the vaginal entrance, which most people don’t know.
-Read our article about the hymen so you understand what it is and where you find it.
-I do not think what you are feeling is your hymen – it’s too far in.
+The dry, sore area on the outside is your vestibule and vaginal entrance, but that doesn’t explain the pinch further in.
+Your hymen actually sits very close to the vaginal entrance, which most people don’t realise.
+Read our article on the hymen so you can see what it is and where it lives.
+I don’t think what you’re feeling is your hymen – it’s too far in.

-The burning and dryness you speak of could be a reaction your body is having to the tampons themselves, like contact dermatitis.
-It could be useful to get hold of a menstrual cup and try those and see if the problems are the same.
-Menstrual cups are silicone cups of different sizes (to suit different vaginas) that sit up near your cervix and collect menstrual blood, and although they are a bit tricky to get the hang of using, women who love them swear by them.
-They are reusable and hypoallergenic.
+The burning and dryness could be your body reacting to the tampons themselves, like contact dermatitis.
+It might be worth trying a menstrual cup to see whether the problem changes.
+Cups are reusable silicone cups in different sizes that sit up near the cervix and collect the blood – a bit tricky to master, but hypoallergenic, and the women who love them really swear by them.

-It’s important to understand your anxiety and embarrassment so that you can overcome it.
-Feeling anxious and embarrassed about our vaginas is basically a national sport for women – we all do it, especially when our vagina, our ‘most shameful possession’ (according to the world), develops a problem that we have no tools for solving without asking someone.
-Remember that the whole world has tried to make us feel embarrassed about our vaginas, and they have succeeded, so you are not alone in your anxiety and shame (sadly).
+It’s also worth naming the anxiety and embarrassment, because working through those will help.
+Feeling awkward about our vaginas is practically a national sport – we all do it, especially when our ‘most shameful possession’ (according to the world) develops a problem we don’t have the tools to solve alone.
+The whole world has tried to make us feel embarrassed about our vaginas, and largely succeeded, so you’re far from alone in that.

-Getting more information and learning about your amazing, interesting vagina is a good way to spend some time, which it sounds like you are doing.
-Learn how to masturbate, check out your own cervix, learn about your folds and crevices and check out diagrams of just how huge your clitoris really is.
-Honestly, the more you look into it, the more amazing it turns out your vagina is!
+Learning about your own body is time well spent, and it sounds like you’re already doing it.
+Learn how to masturbate, check out your own cervix, get to know your folds and crevices, and look at the diagrams of just how large your clitoris really is.
+The more you look into it, the more amazing your vagina turns out to be.

 Warmest regards,